7 Best Red Light Therapy Devices (That Are Also HSA-Eligible)

 - Protect your eyes: “The main consideration is avoiding direct exposure to the eyes, as the light can be intense,” he says.
 Always wear the goggles that come with your device when treating your face or staying close to the panel.

 - Be cautious with certain conditions: Avoid using red light directly over areas of active cancer unless cleared by your oncologist, since the evidence on safety is still mixed.
-The same caution applies after recent cosmetic procedures, like chemical peels or injectables, when skin may be especially sensitive.
+The same caution applies after recent cosmetic procedures, including chemical peels or injectables, when skin may be especially sensitive.
 Always follow your provider’s instructions if you’ve had any recent skin procedures.

 Device Types: Which Form Fits Your Goal?